PauseAI/pauseai-website/src/posts/urgency.md

 There are many reasons why people underestimate the progress of AI.

+- **It's hard to keep up**.
+Almost daily we see new breakthroughs in AI.
+It's almost impossible to keep up with the pace of progress.
+You're not alone if you feel like you're falling behind.
+- **We keep moving the goalpost**.
+In the 90s, people thought the holy grail of AI was something that could play chess.
+When AI beat Kasparov, its next challenge was Go.
+Now, we have machines that score in the [99.9th percentile in IQ tests](https://bgr.com/tech/chatgpt-took-an-iq-test-and-its-score-was-sky-high/), can [translate 26 languages](https://bgr.com/tech/chatgpt-took-an-iq-test-and-its-score-was-sky-high/) and [win photography contests](https://www.scientificamerican.com/article/how-my-ai-image-won-a-major-photography-competition/), yet we're still asking questions like "When will AI reach human level?".
+It already surpasses us in most areas, but we always focus on the increasingly smaller number of things we can still do better.
 - **We like to think that we're special**.
 Especially smart people tend to believe that their intellect is what makes them special.
 If an AI can do what they can do, they're not special anymore.
-This is a hard pill to swallow, and the [brain has many defense mechanisms to avoid this](https://www.verywellmind.com/defense-mechanisms-2795960).
+This is a hard pill to swallow, and the [brain has many defense mechanisms to avoid this](psychology-of-x-risk).
 - **We're really bad at exponential growth**.
 We tend to structurally and predictably underestimate how exponential growth cumulates over time.
 This has been shown in [scientific studies](https://www.researchgate.net/figure/Underestimation-of-exponential-growth-a-shows-the-participants-prediction-of-the_fig4_351171143).
-- **The progress pace is frantic**.
-Almost daily we see new breakthroughs in AI.
-It's hard to keep up with the pace of progress.
-You're not alone if you feel like you're falling behind.
-- **We keep moving the goalpost**.
-In the 90s, people thought the holy grail of AI was something that could play chess.
-When AI beat Kasparov, its next challenge was Go.
-Now, we have machines that score in the [99.9th percentile in IQ tests](https://bgr.com/tech/chatgpt-took-an-iq-test-and-its-score-was-sky-high/), can [translate 26 languages](https://bgr.com/tech/chatgpt-took-an-iq-test-and-its-score-was-sky-high/) and [win photography contests](https://www.scientificamerican.com/article/how-my-ai-image-won-a-major-photography-competition/), yet we're still asking questions like "When will AI reach human level?".

 But there are still some things that an AI can't do yet, luckily.
 It cannot [hack better than the best hackers](/cybersecurity-risks) and it cannot do AI research as well as the best AI researchers.
-When we reach these thresholds, we will be in danger.
+**When we reach either of these thresholds, we will be in danger**.

 So when will we reach the point when an AI can do all these things at a superhuman level?
 When will have a _superintelligence_?